CERT-Polska/karton/docs/advanced_concepts.rst

 Karton-wide and instance-wide configuration
 ```````````````````````````````````````````

-By default - configuration is searched in the following locations (by searching order):
+By default the configuration is searched in the following locations (by searching order):

 - :code:`/etc/karton/karton.ini`
 - :code:`~/.config/karton/karton.ini`